 The FBAAs recent survey results on consumer satisfaction highlight that many borrowers are thinking of switching lenders.
 This change of heart is due to borrowers not feeling the love with their current lender.
-Of 1,150 survey respondents, some 12 percent said they wished to switch lenders.
-This figure is 7 percent higher than last years data.
+Of 1,150 survey respondents, some 12% said they wished to switch lenders.
+This figure is 7% higher than last years data.

 Based on these results, the FBAA feel that todays lending environment gives brokers an opportunity to offer borrowers better value.
 However, this is if brokers are at the forefront of their business and willing to talk directly to their client.
 Plus, brokers must believe in the benefits of refinancing so they can make borrowers aware of these.

-At present, mortgage brokers hold just over a 50 percent share of the lending market.
-They are also said to be responsible for around 60 percent of market growth.
+At present, mortgage brokers hold just over a 50% share of the lending market.
+They are also said to be responsible for around 60% of market growth.
 This share is expected to climb as more borrowers become dissatisfied by banks.

 Many borrowers with bank home loans say that they are sick of their lender not passing on rate cuts.
-The last official Reserve Bank cut of .25 percentage points was only partially passed on to borrowers.
-At the top of the scale, the Westpac Bank reduced rates by 0.14 percent.
-This move saw this banks standard variable owner-occupier rate drop to 5.22 percent.
-At the bottom of the scale, the National Australia Bank dropped owner-occupier rates by just 0.10 percent to 5.25 percent.
+The last official Reserve Bank cut of .25%age points was only partially passed on to borrowers.
+At the top of the scale, the Westpac Bank reduced rates by 0.14%.
+This move saw this banks standard variable owner-occupier rate drop to 5.22%.
+At the bottom of the scale, the National Australia Bank dropped owner-occupier rates by just 0.10% to 5.25%.

 Nevertheless, non-bank lenders have passed on these cuts.
 Plus, many are offering far more competitive deals.
-More than 150 non-bank lenders now have variable owner-occupier rates that are lower than 5.20 percent.
-In general, non-bank lender rates are as low as 3.91 percent for standard variable rate home loans.
+More than 150 non-bank lenders now have variable owner-occupier rates that are lower than 5.20%.
+In general, non-bank lender rates are as low as 3.91% for standard variable rate home loans.